JudgeQ-Dev/simple-sandbox/README.md

 # simple-sandbox

 A simple linux sandbox with Node.js API.
-Used by SYZOJ.

 ## Prerequisites

 ### Packages
 You need to have the `build-essentials` (`g++`, `make`, etc.) and the `fmt` library installed in your system in order to build the C++ part.

 The minimal `g++` version required is `g++-8`.
 A newer version of `clang++` with C++17 file system support is recommended.

 Install them by (in Ubuntu 18.04):

 ```bash
 apt install build-essential clang++-9 libfmt-dev
 ```

 ### Kernel

 You need to have the memory swap account (disabled by default in Debian 8) enabled with your kernel.
 You can verify this by checking the existence of `/sys/fs/cgroup/memory/memory.memsw.usage_in_bytes`

 If that file does not exist, then you may have to turn on that with your grub.

 Add `swapaccount=1` to `GRUB_CMDLINE_LINUX_DEFAULT` section in `/etc/default/grub`.

 ```bash
 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash cgroup_enable=memory swapaccount=1"
 ```